 (Syndrome X; Insulin Resistance Syndrome; Dysmetabolic Syndrome)

-Metabolic syndrome is a combination of risk factors that increase your risk of heart disease, diabetes, and stroke.
-It is diagnosed when at least 3 of the following are present: high blood pressure, high triglyceride levels, large waistline, low HDL (good) cholesterol, and high fasting blood sugar.
+Metabolic syndrome is a mix of things that increase your risk of heart disease, diabetes, and stroke.
+There are at least 3 of these:

 Copyright © Nucleus Medical Media, Inc.